Gernott/mask/Documentation/Introduction/Index.rst

 *  PHP - Data Processing

-As you can see, there is a lot of initial setup and additional configuration needed for creation one single element.
+As you can see, there is a lot of initial setup and additional configuration needed for creating one single element.
 Read the :ref:`official documentation for custom content elements <t3coreapi:adding-your-own-content-elements>` for a complete overview.